dougeby/IntuneDocs/intune/device-management.md

 [!INCLUDE[azure_portal](./includes/azure_portal.md)]

-As an IT admin, you must ensure that managed devices are providing the resources your end users need to do their work, while protecting that data from risk.
+As an IT admin, you must ensure that managed devices are providing the resources that your users need to do their work, while protecting that data from risk.

 The **Devices** workload gives you insights into the devices you manage, and lets you perform remote tasks on those devices.
 To access the workload: